Advocate's Guide to the Florida Long-Term Care Medicaid Waiver

-During the initial face-to-face visit, the plan representative provides the enrollee with the Plan’s ID card, a provider directory, and an enrollee handbook.77
+During the initial face-to-face visit, the plan representative provides the enrollee with the Plan’s ID card, a provider directory, and an enrollee handbook.79

-The new contract no longer contains prior requirements from the Member Handbook other than cross-reference to the federal regulations at 42 C.F.R.
+The current contract no longer contains prior requirements from the Member Handbook other than cross-reference to the federal regulations at 42 C.F.R.
 438.10(g).
-Notably, this regulation pertains to all managed care in general; it is not specific to HBCS.78
+Notably, this regulation pertains to all managed care in general; it is not specific to HCBS.80

 Explaining grievance and appeal